 - Fill out and submit the Graduate Studies application form, Part A in online application or print [PDF - 258kB]

 This is required for you to get registered on Banner (see above) and get a Dalcard.

-- Perform step B3, register in dummy course REGN9999, before you obtain your Dalcard.
+- Perform action 2, register in dummy course REGN9999, before you obtain your Dalcard.

 - If you are an international student, you need to obtain your own health insurance and opt-out of the Dalhousie international health insurance fee.
 Or purchase the GlobalGuard health insurance from the International Centre.
 If you buy your own health insurance, you need to ensure that the level of coverage is sufficient for the health costs in Canada.
 Dalhousie recommends purchasing the GlobalGuard health insurance.